 Note that airplane socks are beneficial for shorter flights too.
 If you’re a frequent short-distance traveler, there is an equal risk of blood vessel complications.
 So consider getting a pair of flight compression socks anyway – you won’t regret it.

-Below is a comparison chart of all the best compression socks for travel & flights; which are mentioned in this article.
+Below is a comparison chart of our pick of the best compression socks for travel & flights; which are mentioned in this article.

-You can then read my travel compression sock reviews below featuring the best travel socks for both flying, as well as active holidays that require a lot of walking, running or cycling.
+You can then read our travel compression sock reviews below featuring our pick of the best travel socks for both flying, as well as active holidays that require a lot of walking, running or cycling.

 S, M, L, XL